-If you'd like to take your climbing further we run one to one 'Fun and Therapy' sessions.
+If you'd like to take your climbing further we run one to onesessions.
 Working together with an experienced instructor, you will set goals to ensure that these sessions are individually customised and that you'll see the most benefits while still having fun!

-These ‘Fun and Therapy’ 1:1 sessions are bought in a block.
+These 1:1 sessions are bought in a block.
 If you'd like to find our more or buy a block of sessions, please contact our bookings team via email or phone on 020 8211 1082.

 The Castle welcomes climbers of all abilities.
 The ground floor (boiler house) is completely wheelchair accessible and offers all types of climbing: traversing, bouldering and top-roping.
+The Café leve is wheelchair accessible via a ramp and stairlift.
 There is an accessible toilet on the ground floor and two step access for The Castle Shop.
 We are happy to assist with access to our non-step free facilities.
 For example, you can order your snacks, food or drinks from The Café at Reception and we’ll bring this to you.